skoshiwosh/makeslate/README.md

 - python script that generates slate image file
 - uses Python 2.7 and PySide2, python wrapper around Qt5
 - consists of 2 QtWidget classes, Slater and SlaterWin
-- user inputs slate data and thumbnail either directly within Slater widget or from SlaterWin or using environment settings
+- user inputs data and thumbnail either directly within Slater or from SlaterWin or using environment settings
 - Slater widget is converted to QPixMap using grab method and saved to designated image file

 slater.sh